Skip to content

 http.client_ip http_client_ip Client IP

-sampling.priority sampling_priority Sampling priority
+sampling.priority sampling_priority Sampling status

 span.kind span_kind Span type